 Another tricky thing about moving to another country is the bureaucracy.
 The majority of engineers and other IT-people hate any paperwork and red tape.
 Mike worried regarding the relocation as so many things had to be done in order to get settled in!

 To his surprise, it wasn't that hard, because he discovered two powerful weapons to fight the difficulties.
 One was to read everything carefully, and not panicking.
 The other was a specialise agency which focuses on relocation assistance, which can find you a flat, sort out all the paperwork, and much more.
-One of such agencies is How to Berlin.
-They helped hundreds of expats to relocate to Berlin and Germany.
+One of such agencies is

 Germany or Russia

-ant, it felt completely different from working in Russia.In many German companies, as Mike observes, the technical stack is simpler.
+The change was very significant, it felt completely different from working in Russia.In many German companies, as Mike observes, the technical stack is simpler.
 An engineer isn't expected to know so many technologies and be able to do so many tasks, as in Russia.
 That's why German employers are gladly hiring developers from CIS countries.

 On the other hand, Mike was able to bring in innovations.
 He introduced some technologies he used in Russia and taught his teammates to work with them.
 Mike's experience is valuable to FinLeap, as well as the innovative ideas he suggests.